PfP Dedicates Playground to Two Fallen Boys

 Recent visit to Nahr el Bared

 This was the first opportunity PfP had to visit the playground since its establishment in 2009.
 PfP founder, Susan Abulhawa, was delighted to report back that the playground looks great and the kids are getting great use out of it.
 Susan took the opportunity, while in Lebanon, to visit the camp and spend some time with the kids at Nahr el Bared.
-It was then she noticed
+It was then she noticed that there is a tremendous need for youth facilities and activities and Nahr el Bared remains horribly impoverished.
+But thankfully due to the generosity of PfP and MECA supporters, Susan was heartened to see so many smiles because of the playground Playgrounds for Palestine had built!

 A letter from Jenin

 “…..that letter made my day ……It is worth all the efforts that we did at the fund raising party, and makes me feel that we need to do more so we can help more and more of our children.”
 Palestinian Liberation Organization Refugees Affairs Department Popular Committee of Services Jenin Camp Acknowledgment Honorable, Playgrounds for Palestine In co-ordination with ANERA Popular Committee of Services – Jenin refugee camp is honored to present our deepest thanks and gratitude to Playgrounds for Palestine for the financing of the children play ground in the Jenin refugee camp, which was carried out in coordination with ANERA foundation.
-It has had a great impact
+It has had a great impact in bringing joy and

 Donate Shop